-Simplicity is your #1 goal for a fast online checkout, and once the transaction is complete you must provide a transaction number, receipt number and shipping information.
-Unlike the satisfaction of leaving the store with bag in hand, online shoppers need some reassurance their item is paid for and on the way.
+Simplicity is your #1 goal for a fast online checkout, and once the transaction is complete you must provide a transaction number, receipt number, and shipping information.
+Unlike the satisfaction of leaving the store with a bag in hand, online shoppers need some reassurance their item is paid for and on the way.
 These details will allow them to take mental ownership of the product.

 Your return policy should be straightforward, too.
 Certainly, you don’t want customers returning purchased merchandise, but if you have a complicated return policy, they may never come back again.
 Don’t lose a lifetime of business for one bad return experience.
 If you make the return easy, the customer will return—it’s as simple as that.